FAU report shows despite easing inflation, consumer prices will remain high

 Despite the national inflation rate consistently dropping over the past year, a new study conducted by Florida Atlantic University (FAU) shows prices will remain high for general goods.

-While the personal consumption expenditure price index now has a rate of 2.1% as of September and over the past year, that does indicate stabilization.
-But price tags on goods won’t be going down, according to the FAU monthly inflation report released this month.
+While the personal consumption expenditure price index now stands at 2.1% as of September and over the past year, that does indicate stabilization.
+However, according to the FAU monthly inflation report, price tags on goods won’t decrease.

-When excluding volatile commodities such as food and energy prices, core inflation remains elevated, according to the FAU report.
-Core inflation increased to an annual rate of 3% in September.
-Housing services prices is contributing to that level of inflation which grew at a “continuously compounding annual rate of 3.8% in September.”
+According to the FAU report, core inflation remains elevated when excluding volatile commodities such as food and energy prices.
+In September, core inflation increased to an annual rate of 3%.
+Housing services prices contributed to that level of inflation, which grew at a “continuously compounding annual rate of 3.8% in September.”

 According to Luther, the Federal Reserve could have taken measures to work against that.